open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 > **Duration:** Instantaneous

-A frigid globe of cold energy streaks from your fingertips to a point of your choice within range, where it explodes in a 60-­‐‑foot-­‐‑radius sphere.
+A frigid globe of cold energy streaks from your fingertips to a point of your choice within range, where it explodes in a 60-­foot-­radius sphere.
 Each creature within the area must make a Constitution saving throw.
 On a failed save, a creature takes 10d6 cold damage.
 On a successful save, it takes half as much damage.

-If the globe strikes a body of water or a liquid that is principally water (not including water-­‐‑based creatures), it freezes the liquid to a depth of 6 inches over an area 30 feet square.
+If the globe strikes a body of water or a liquid that is principally water (not including water-­based creatures), it freezes the liquid to a depth of 6 inches over an area 30 feet square.
 This ice lasts for 1 minute.
 Creatures that were swimming on the surface of frozen water are trapped in the ice.
 A trapped creature can use an action to make a